robcarver17/skipperman/docs/ideas.md

 - spotter sheets report
 - report to public weblink is optional and puts report in different place
 - filter volunteer sheets on qualification
+- regular backups on all writes; include roll back function (showing user who did edits) UTILITIES MENU

 ### Required for racing event:

-- regular backups on all writes; include roll back function (showing user who did edits) UTILITIES MENU
-- clear old reports for event (remove rednedant permalinks) UTILITIES MENU
 - basic level of niceness